The Ultimate Italy Bucket List: 50+ Amazing Things To Do In Italy

 Murano is a popular day trip from Venice for good reason.
 With quality shopping, pretty architecture and a handful of attractions, Murano offers a similar experience to Venice with only a fraction of the crowds.

 Hot springs in Tuscany

-If you’re interested in wellness, then visiting a hot springs in Tuscany should be on your Italian itinerary.
+If you’re interested in wellness, then visiting a hot springs in Tuscany should be on your Italy bucket list!
 Tuscany is a region rich in thermal water, and hot springs have been used to treat ailments and prevent illness here for centuries.
 From luxury spa resorts to natural rocky pools, Tuscany has a wealth of different places to experience the steaming mineral-rich springs that contain healing elements such as sulphur, calcium and magnesium.